shycopney44/W_S5M3_Project/README.md

 <details>
   <summary>Why am I not allowed to edit the CSS file?</summary>

 The CSS is the domain of a different team, and in this particular project we're not supposed to touch it.
-Do not use inline styles to get around this limitation!
-It will only make the CSS team angry.
-And believe us, you want CSS specialists happy because they can write CSS twenty times faster than you.
+Do not use inline styles to get around this limitation.

 </details>